 Lifestyle: Carry sunscreens and use them even if it is not so sunny, as you are exposed to a higher level of UV rays on hill stations due to their altitude.
 Don’t forget to throw your moisturizer and lip care cream into your toiletries bag during the winter months to avoid dry skin and chapped lips!

-Did you find this article useful in planning your trip?
+Did you find this article useful in planning your family trip to Coonoor?
 How was your Coonoor trip?
 Did you find or experience anything that I should mention here?
 Let me know in the comments section below.
 I would love to hear from you.

 Related Posts: